plewto/Cadejo/README.md

 Cadejo
 ======

-Cadejo is a MIDI management tool for use with Overtone Some of its features are:
+Cadejo is a MIDI management tool for use with Overtone, Some of its features are:

 * Multitimberal